Priyaghosh12/Olympic-Data-Analysis/README.md

 # Features

 ## 1. Medal Tally
 - View medal counts by year and country
-- Compare overall and specific Olympic performances
+- Compare overall and year-specific Olympic performance
+- Interactive filtering options

 ## 2. Overall Analysis

-### Key statistics:
+**Key Statistics**

-- Total editions
+- Total Olympic editions
-- Host cities
+- Number of host cities
+- Total sports and events
-- Sports, events, athletes, and nations
+- Number of athletes and participating nations

-- Trends over time:
+**Trends Over Time**

-- Participating nations
+- Growth in participating nations
-- Number of events
+- Increase in number of events
-- Athlete participation
+- Athlete participation trends

+**Visual Insights**

-- Heatmap showing sport-wise event distribution
+- Heatmap showing sport-wise event distribution across years

-## 3. Country Wise Analysis
+## 3. Country-wise Analysis

-This section includes three main parts:
-- Country-wise Medal Tally per Year (line plot)
+- Medal tally over time using line charts
-- Heatmap Analysis showing which sports a country excels in
+- Heatmap showing sports where a country performs best
-- Top 10 Most Successful Athletes from each country
+- Top 10 most successful athletes from each country

 ## 4. Athlete-wise Analysis
 - Distribution of athletes' ages
 - Age distribution across different sports
-- Relationship between athletes’ height and weight (scatter plot)
+- Relationship between height and weight using scatter plots
+- Participation trends of men and women over the years

-# Dataset link
+# Dataset

+The dataset used in this project is available at the following link:

 https://www.kaggle.com/datasets/heesoo37/120-years-of-olympic-history-athletes-and-results?select=athlete_events.csv

+# Project Highlights

+- Interactive interface for data exploration
+- Multiple visualizations including line charts, heatmaps, and scatter plots
+- Uses a real-world dataset covering more than 120 years of Olympic history
+- Clean and modular code structure